Evolution Of Species

 The Bible does not explain how this propagation occurred, but we can speculate based on our understanding of genetics and the principles of knowledge transfer.

-These things indicate that God generated plant and animal species within their kinds using an intelligent version of evolution that employed mutations.
+These things indicate that God generated plant and animal species within their kinds through an intelligent form of evolution that employed mutations.

-Not the mindlessly random mutations that Darwin theorized, however, but thoughtfully prescribed variations.
+Not the mindlessly random mutations that Darwin theorized, but rather thoughtfully prescribed variations.

 Genetics And Knowledge Transfer

-Species evolve when cells successfully mutate.
-Cells mutate in response to instructions embedded in DNA.
+Species evolve when cells undergo successful mutations.
+Cells mutate in response to instructions encoded in DNA.

-DNA tells cells how to behave through a coherent message written in a prescribed language that utilizes a unique genetic alphabet.
+DNA tells cells how to behave through a coherent message written in a prescribed language that uses a unique genetic alphabet.

-Nature does not intentionally create distinct alphabets so it can deliberately craft intelligent messages.
+Nature does not intentionally create distinct alphabets as a prelude to crafting intelligent messages.

-Instead, it incidentally produces random patterns with no inherent meaning, such as those found in snowflakes, zebra stripes, fern fractals, cloud formations, and coral reefs.
+Instead, it haphazardly produces random patterns with no inherent meaning, such as snowflakes, zebra stripes, fern fractals, cloud formations, and coral reefs.

-Alphabets and messages originate in the mind of a rational composer who wants to deliver specific information to designated recipients for an express purpose.
+Alphabets and messages originate in the mind of a rational composer who seeks to convey specific information to designated recipients for a specific purpose.

-It follows that the instructions in DNA were conceived by an author who intended to convey essential information to individual cells to effectuate desired results.
+It follows that the instructions in DNA were conceived by an author who intended to convey essential information to individual cells to achieve desired outcomes.

 God is the logical author of these directives.
-He is the only being who could have conceptualized, transcribed, and embedded the messages in DNA.
+He is the only being who could have conceived, transcribed, and embedded the messages in DNA.

-We can therefore infer that evolution was an integral part of God’s plan for creation.
+We can therefore infer that an intelligent version of evolution was integral to God’s plan for creation.

 Natural Selection